voidyway/hangman-python/README.md

 ## A simple hangman game.

-I recommend you that you don't see the code.
+For you safety i recommend that you don't see the code.

 ### Features